aaaccc2188/deep_learning_homework/.ipynb_checkpoints/README-checkpoint.md

 ## Background

-This project aims to use LTSM RNNs to forecast Bitcoin closing prices.
-One model will use the FNG indicators to predict the closing price while the second model will use a window of closing prices to predict the closing price.
+This project aims to use LSTM RNNs to forecast Bitcoin closing prices.
+One morewill use a window of closing prices to predict the closing price, while the second model will use the FNG indicators to predict the closing price.

 The [Crypto Fear and Greed Index (FNG)](https://alternative.me/crypto/fear-and-greed-index/) is a sentiment indicator.